Private Cloud on AWS Deployment Options

 Auth0's dedicated deployments are ISO27001, SOC 2 Type II, ISO27018, and HIPAA BAA compliant, but the PCI Certified add-on ensures that your deployment is compliant with PCI-DSS requirements as well.

 Additional dev environments

-Private Cloud Performance and Performance Plus deployments include a fully-isolated and independently-updated instance for development and testing.
+Private Cloud on AWS Performance and Performance Plus deployments include a fully-isolated and independently-updated instance for development and testing.
 You can add additional pre-production environments to meet your business requirements.

-Private Cloud is fully deployable (meeting full data sovereignty requirements) in the following regions:
+Private Cloud on AWS is fully deployable (meeting full data sovereignty requirements) in the following regions: